 It was just a coincidence that the girls were together.
 In the original image, they'd just taken their GCSEs, so they were about 16.
 Then last year, my daughter Alice (the one in the blue sweater) said, "The girls are all back in London, it would be interesting to redo the picture."
 There was no other thought besides slightly updating it.

 I like the subtle changes between the two images, like their hair.
 It's as if they all decided to change it together.

 That's right.
 And they've changed color a bit, too.
 A lot of people have said they can't really see the differences but when you really look, there are a lot -- especially in the technology.
 It's bizarre to think there weren't smart phones back then.
 It was completely different.

 Did you give the girls any direction the second time around?

 They repeated the angles themselves.
 The original image was slightly about that "anti-social networking" idea.
 I noticed how they were all constantly texting, and how they would talk to you and text at the same time.
 Even then, and more so now, they have a non-existent attention span!

 How did you meet your subjects for Teenage Pre-Occupation?
 Were they your daughter's friends?

 She was doing a course at an art school and she helped get good people together.
+It was also teens of friends.
 I was trying to tackle various topics, and I would think, 'Who has teenagers who I could feature?'